deepanjan05/CS359-Mini-Project/README.md

     $ sudo mknod /dev/net/tap c 10 200
     $ sudo chmod 0666 /dev/net/tap

 In essence, `cs359` operates as a host inside the tap device's subnet.
+Therefore, in order to communicate with other hosts, the tap device needs to be set in a forwarding mode:

+Determine the outgoing interface by using:

+    $ route

+An example from a Linux machine, where `wlp3s0` is the outgoing interface, and `tap0` is the tap device for `cs359`:

+    $ sudo sysctl -w net.ipv4.ip_forward=1
+    $ sudo iptables -I INPUT --source 10.0.0.0/24 -j ACCEPT
+    $ sudo iptables -t nat -I POSTROUTING --out-interface wlp3s0 -j MASQUERADE
+    $ sudo iptables -I FORWARD --in-interface wlp3s0 --out-interface tap0 -j ACCEPT
+    $ sudo iptables -I FORWARD --in-interface tap0 --out-interface wlp3s0 -j ACCEPT

 # Testing